 Uterine Fibroids

-Uterine fibroids are common, benign tumors that grow from the muscular wall of the uterus.
-Approximately 5.5 million American women suffer from symptoms severe enough to require treatment, often by hysterectomy.
-Each year, 600,000 hysterectomies are performed in the U.S. and one-third of those are for symptomatic uterine fibroids.
+Uterine fibroids are prevalent, non-cancerous growths that develop from the muscular layer of the uterus.
+Approximately 5.5 million women in the United States experience symptoms severe enough to necessitate treatment, often through hysterectomy.
+Each year, around 600,000 hysterectomies are conducted in the U.S., with one-third of these procedures performed due to symptomatic uterine fibroids.
+The Uterine Fibroid Center at Baptist Medical Center South aims to offer a non-surgical, minimally invasive alternative to hysterectomy for women suffering from symptomatic fibroids.

-As many as 80 percent of all women have uterine fibroids, which can cause the following symptoms:
+As many as 80 percent of women may have uterine fibroids, which can lead to various symptoms:

 - Heavy Bleeding